 Chickweed, another winter annual, also spreads by reproducing seeds and can grow up to 16” tall also, but like Henbit in a maintained lawn, it is much shorter.
 It has tiny oval-shaped leaves and will produce tiny white flowers throughout the growing season and then die off once temperatures begin to rise.

 The best method of control for these winter annual weeds comes in late winter or early spring.
 ExperiGreen Essential and Premier Lawn Care programs offer not 1 but 2 pre-emergent treatments (in most cases) in the spring to ensure winter annuals and other grassy weeds do not overtake your lawn as the temperatures warm up.
 This paired with post-emergent treatments for weeds that may breakthrough or cannot be controlled by pre-emergents and monthly visits all season long will ensure your lawn remains weed-free and healthy.
-Click here to learn more about our maintenance program and how you can save with our Early Bird special for 2020.
+Learn more about our lawn maintenance program and how you can save with our Early Bird special for 2020.

 Join Our Free Lawn Care Newsletter